Revised November 2023

 Local Information: For many positions, understanding local wage norms is important.
 Additionally, although all Recommended Salary Ranges meet the federal minimum wage, it is possible that some do not comply with all state and local wage laws.
 Please be aware of minimum wage law in your area, as well as the living wage.

-Cost of Living: The third-quarter Consumer Price Index (CPI-U) increase from 2021 to 2022 was 8.3%.
-As you budget for staff salaries in the year ahead, consider that a 8.3% wage increase would be needed to roughly maintain a typical employee's purchasing power.
-This this may be aspirational for most congregations as it is for many other organizations.
-It is common for raises to lag the CPI-U change during periods of high inflation.
+Cost of Living: The average third-quarter Consumer Price Index (CPI-U) increase from 2022 to 2023 was 3.5%.
+As you budget for staff salaries in the year ahead, consider that a 3.5% wage increase is needed to roughly maintain a typical employee's purchasing power.

 We are here to help, as are your regional Compensation Consultants.